algesten/str0m/README.md

 ## Crypto backends

-str0m has two crypto backends, `openssl` and `wincrypto`.
-The default is `openssl` which works on all platforms (also Windows).
+str0m has three crypto backends, `openssl`, `wincrypto`, and `applecrypto`.
+The default is `openssl` which works on all platforms (including Windows and MacOS).
 Ideally we want a pure rust version of the crypto code, but WebRTC currently requires DTLS 1.2 (not the latest version 1.3), and that leaves us only with a few possible options.

-When compiling for Windows, the `openssl` feature can be removed and only rely on `wincrypto`.
+When compiling for Windows, MacOS or iOS, the `openssl` feature can be removed and only rely on `wincrypto` or `applecrypto`.
 However notice that `str0m` never picks up a default automatically, you must explicitly configure the crypto backend, also when removing the `openssl` feature.

 If you are building an application, the easiest is to set the default for the entire process.